move about in space. This is

 The perception has length, width, depth, color, directional sound, smell, taste, touch,

-temperature, and vibration, and tightly bound to this same perceptare all internal
+temperature, and vibration, and tightly bound to this same percept

 sensations of complex motion, state of the organism, and emotional tone.